 Using the open-aperture Z-scan technique we determined the 2PA cross section of B3FL which showed a high cross section of 440 GM.
-Utilizing this high active 2PI we managed to perform two-photon photopolimerization to create 3D microstructures with resolution well below the diffraction limit.
+Utilizing this high active 2PI we managed to perform twophotopolimerization photon to create 3D microstructures with resolution well below the diffraction limit.